 Check out the other divorce myths I debunk in our free eBook, 9 Urban Myths about Divorce That Can Hurt You.

 In order to deny the other parent visitation, you must prove to the court that it is in your child's best interests to do so.
 You cannot deny visitation to the other parent unless you have the approval of a judge.
-Call meat 425-460-0550 or fill out our contact form to schedule a consultation.
+Call Molly B. Kenny at 425-460-0550 or fill out our contact form to schedule a consultation.